 The Lithuanian Investment Index is an initiative of INVL Asset Management.
 Any use of the data herein must identify INVL Asset Management as the source.

-Information is provided for information purposes and cannot be construed as a recommendation, offer or invitation to invest in funds or other financial instruments managed by INVL Asset Management.
+Information is provided for information purposes only and cannot be construed as a recommendation, offer or invitation to invest in funds or other financial instruments managed by INVL Asset Management.
 When investing, you assume the investment risk.
-Investments can be both profitable and loss-making, you may not obtain financial benefits and you may lose some or even all of the invested amount.
+Investments can be both profitable and loss-making, you may not obtain financial benefits and you may lose some or even the entire invested amount.
 Past results of investments do not guarantee future results.
-When making a decision to invest, you should assess all the risks associated with investing and the key investor information documents.
-INVL Asset Management is not responsible for any inaccuracies or changes in this information or for losses that may arise when investments are based on this information.
+When you make an investment decision, assess all the risks associated with investing and the key investor information documents.
+INVL Asset Management is not responsible for any inaccuracies or changes in this information or for any losses that may arise when investments are based on this information.